andreypopp/react-app-controller/README.md

       renderNotFound: function() {
         return (
           <div className="NotFound">
-            Sorry, no item could be found for a specified request
+            Sorry, no item could be found for a specified request.
           </div>
         );
       }
     });

-When no matched route found for specified URL controller checks if it has `renderNotFound()` method defined and calls it, otherwise it throw `NotFoundError`.
+If no `renderNotFound()` was defined and condition occurs then `NotFoundError` will be thrown.

-## Overriding .render(...) method
+## Overriding .render() method

 Controllers are React components but they have `.render()` method implemented by default.
 It looks like this: